CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 ### Signals & Slots

-GUI programming requires a way to notify and communicate with other objects, which Qt provides via [signals and slots](https://doc.qt.io/qt/signalsandslots.html).
+GUI programming requires a way to notify and communicate with other objects in the application, which Qt provides via [signals and slots](https://doc.qt.io/qt/signalsandslots.html).

-A [Signal](https://doc.qt.io/qt/signalsandslots.html#signals) is a notification emitted by a widget when a particular event occurs.
+A [Signal](https://doc.qt.io/qt/signalsandslots.html#signals) is a notification emitted by a widget (as well as non-graphical Qt objects) when a particular event occurs.
 For example, this might include pressing a button, changing text in an input box, or moving a slider.
-Many signals are initiated by an user action, but this is not always the case.
+Many signals are initiated by an user action, but they can also be issued for other events, like completing a process.
 Qt's widgets have different predetermined signals, and you can also add your own.

-A [Slot](https://doc.qt.io/qt/signalsandslots.html#slots) is a function that is invoked in response to a specific signal.
+A [Slot](https://doc.qt.io/qt/signalsandslots.html#slots) is a function or method that is invoked in response to a specific signal.
 Functions and methods can be used as slots by connecting a signal to them.
-If a signal sends data, the receiving callable will receive it.
+If a signal sends data, the receiving callable will receive it as arguments.
-Many Qt widgets also have their own built-in slots, so the corresponding widgets are notified automatically.
-You can also add your own slots to manage particular signals that you are interested in.
+You can add your own functions as slots to manage particular signals (built-in or custom) that you are interested in.